Online Toolshop at Blackberry Lane

 The Ho-Mi is the standard hand tool of the Korean village farmer and is so common there that one Korean writer says “To Koreans who live in the countryside, homi are like air.
 That is to say, they have always been a ubiquitous presence around village homes, and in the hands of the elderly women who typically work Korea's small-scale farms.”

 More recently, the Ho-Mi has become popular in the West, where it has been given alternative names such as ‘E-Z Digger’, ‘Ibis Hoe’ and ‘Korean Hand Plough’.
 It is also known to some as the ‘Kin-Shori’.
+There have also been a few imitations - usually expensive!

 Many gardeners who have tried using the Ho-Mi have become enthusiastic users, saying things like “ I have not met another gardening tool that I have been this delighted with.
 Now, instead of dragging a tote full of hand-tools out to the garden, I just pick up my trusty ho-mi and I'm set for just about anything.”